zk2k2/ai-powered-dns-security/README.md

 # DNSentinel 🔮

-DNSentinel is a proof-of-concept project that reimagines DNS resolution through a decentralized and distributed ledger-based approach.
+DNSentinel is a proof-of-concept research project that reimagines DNS resolution through a decentralized and distributed ledger-based approach.
 By moving away from the traditional centralized DNS server model, DNSentinel introduces a system where DNS records are collaboratively managed and validated by participating nodes in the network.

 https://github.com/user-attachments/assets/041a74a6-4c31-4d38-9a36-bf593405c1a6